YOU may be HAVING 'CASUAL' SEX WITHOUT INTENDING TO

 So which would you rather experience with your dream guy: the slow build-up of desire… or the letdown of simply reaching the finish line?

-Although they won’t broadcast it among their casual buddies (because it’s nobody’s business and it is maybe a little unmanly-sounding), men who really dig you will wait.
+Although they won’t broadcast it among their buddies (because it’s nobody’s business and it is maybe a little unmanly-sounding), men who really dig you will wait.
 They will wait until you are ready.
 And in the midst of that dopamine-fueled sugar high, they won’t really mind waiting, either.